GYK-CASIC/Uncertainty/README.md

 ## 📚 Acknowledgements

-We utilize datasets from the **Lastde_Detector** repository.
+We utilize main datasets from the **Lastde_Detector** repository.
 Please refer to the original source for more details:
 [https://github.com/TrustMedia-zju/Lastde_Detector](https://github.com/TrustMedia-zju/Lastde_Detector)

 ## 📄 License